 But receiving the word is only the beginning.

-Once God speaks, you have your word.
-Battle with it.
+Once God speaks, you need to battle with it.

 We see this clearly in the life of Elijah.